Finding Intrusion Evidence in the Same Folder

 For example, the attacker may create a folder in AppData or ProgramData to store configuration files, passwords, and other outputs.
 Maybe you’ll find a single reference to that folder and want to investigate what is in there.

 The most recent release of Cyber Triage (version 2.7) added a “File Explorer” view that allows you to see what other files are inside of a folder.
-This blog post shows you how to use that feature so that you can save time during investigations.
+This blog post shows you how to use that feature so that you can save time during investigations by finding evidence during DFIR faster.

 Clusters of Indicators